-This user’s manual consists of chapters describing each conceptual interface, a chapter detailing the various linear solver options available, and detailed installation information.
+This user’s manual consists of chapters describing each conceptual interface, a chapter detailing the various linear solver options available, detailed installation information, and the API reference.
 In addition to this manual, a number of other information sources for hypre are available.

-Reference Manual: The reference manual comprehensively lists all of the interface and solver functions available in hypre.
-The reference manual is ideal for determining the various options available for a particular solver or for viewing the functions provided to describe a problem for a particular interface.
+Reference Manual: This is equivalent to Chapter API in this user manual, but it can also be built as a separate document.
+The reference manual comprehensively lists all of the interface and solver functions available in hypre.
+It is ideal for determining the various options available for a particular solver or for viewing the functions provided to describe a problem for a particular interface.

 Example Problems: A suite of example problems is provided with the hypre installation.
 These examples reside in the

 examplessubdirectory and demonstrate various features of the hypre library.
 Associated documentation may be accessed by viewing the

 Papers, Presentations, etc.: Articles and presentations related to the hypre software library and the solvers available in the library are available from the hypre web page at http://www.llnl.gov/CASC/hypre/.

 hypre-announcecan be subscribed to through the hypre web page at http://www.llnl.gov/CASC/hypre/.
 The development team uses this list to announce new releases of hypre.
 It cannot be posted to by users.

 As previously noted, on most systems hypre can be built by simply typing

 Alternatively, the CMake system [CMakeWeb] can be used, and is the best

 approach for building hypre on Windows systems in particular.
 For more detailed